rawnet/jquery-switch/Readme.md

-# jQuery Switch
+# jQuery/Switch

-jQuery Switch is an iOS-inspired slide toggle.
+jQuery/Switch is an iOS-inspired slide toggle.
 It began as an alternative switch for jQuery Mobile, but it also targets desktop browsers as well.

+**Note:** jQuery/Switch is still in heavy development.
+Features may change without warning!

 ## Usage

-jQuery Switch builds from `<select>` elements which contain two `<option>` elements relating to the "on" and "off" states respectively.
+jQuery/Switch builds from `<select>` elements which contain two `<option>` elements relating to the "on" and "off" states respectively.
 These can be in any order, but the first `<option>` will by default be assumed to relate to the "on" state (this can be overridden).

 ```html
 <select>